Jordi van Stappershoef

-Jordi van Stappershoef (born 10 March 1996) is a Dutch footballer who plays as a goalkeeper for AFC.
+Jordi van Stappershoef (born 10 March 1996) is a Dutch footballer who plays as a goalkeeper for Maidenhead United.
 Besides the Netherlands, he has played in England.

 Club career

 He made his professional debut in the Eerste Divisie for FC Volendam on 29 August 2014 in a game against Sparta Rotterdam.

 Bristol Rovers

 On 13 June 2019, van Stappershoef joined League One side Bristol Rovers on a free transfer.
 He made his debut for the club in the EFL Trophy in a 1–1 draw with Plymouth Argyle, and made his first league start that weekend on the 7 September 2019 in a 3–3 draw with Accrington Stanley due to the fact first-choice ‘keeper Anssi Jaakkola was on international duty.
 At the end of the 2020–21 season, van Stappershoef was announced to be one of thirteen players who would not be having their contract extended at the club.